Morecambe and Wise: History

 They had a series of shows that spanned over twenty years, during which time they developed and honed their act, most notably after moving to the BBC in 1968, where they were to be teamed with their long-term writer Eddie Braben.
 It is this period of their careers that is widely regarded as their "glory days".
 Their television shows were:

-The pair also appeared in The Eric Morecambe and Ernie Wise Show, written by Eddie Braben, on BBC Radio 2 from 1975–78.
+The pair also appeared in The Eric Morecambe and Ernie Wise Show, written by Eddie Braben, on BBC Radio 2 from 1975 to 1978.

 The pair starred in three feature films during the 1960s – The Intelligence Men (1965), That Riviera Touch (1966), and The Magnificent Two (1967).
 In 1983 they made their last film, Night Train to Murder.
 They were also guests on many television variety series; however, it was in a US series that they appeared as guests most frequently, featuring twelve times on The Ed Sullivan Show between 1963 and 1968 – more than any other British entertainers.
 The duo were featured in a comic book in 1977.

 As well as their TV work, the duo made two radio series.
 The first, The Morecambe and Wise Show, was broadcast in 1966, and included plays and musical numbers as well as the stand-up routine with which they always opened their show.
 Some of the plays would be adapted for TV.
 In the early 1970s the pair made a second radio series, but due to the BBC refusing the use of The Morecambe and Wise Show name, the series was titled The Eric Morecambe and Ernie Wise Radio Show.